konveyor/tackle-test-generator-cli/README.md

 3. Install one or more of the required build systems depending on the Tackle-Test features used: Ant, Maven, Gradle.
 Of these systems, Maven is required for installing the CLI; the others are optional and are required only if the respective tool features are used.
 Tackle-Test uses these build systems are used in two ways:

-   - To run the generated tests: Along with generating JUnit test cases, the CLI generates an Ant `build.xml` or a Maven `pom.xml`, which can be used for building and running the generated tests (support for running using gradle tests  will be added).
+   - To run the generated tests: Along with generating JUnit test cases, the CLI generates an Ant `build.xml`, a Maven `pom.xml` or a Gradle `build.gradle`, which can be used for building and running the generated tests.
 The build system to use can be configured using the `execute` command option `-bt/--build-type` (see [Configuration Options](#configuration-options)).
 Install the build system that you prefer for running the tests.

    - To collect library dependencies of the application under test (AUT): The CLI can use the AUT's build file to collect the AUT's library dependencies automatically.
 Alternatively, the user has to specify the dependencies manually in a text file (see [Specifying the app under test](doc/user_guide.md#specifying-the-app-under-test)).
 Currently, this feature is supported for Gradle only; Ant and Maven support will be added.
 Install Gradle if you plan to use the dependency computation feature.